lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 "C" |> parseAndRenderSuit |> Js.log;
 ```

-`switch` is the syntax for pattern matching in Reason.
+`switch` is the syntax for pattern matching in ReasonML.
 It works somewhat like a switch statement in JS, but more powerful: among other features, the compiler will tell you if you took care of all the possible values for the input.
 That's one of the key features of ML languages that makes our code more reliable.
 For the above function, we get the following compiler warning:

 ```
 You forgot to handle a possible value here, for example: ""